jscs-dev/node-jscs/README.md

 `jscs` is a code style checker.
 You can configure `jscs` for your project in detail using **over 60** validation rules. [jQuery](https://github.com/mdevils/node-jscs/blob/master/lib/presets/jquery.json) preset is also available.

+**This is a documentation for the development version, please refer to the https://www.npmjs.org/package/jscs instead**

 ## Friendly packages

  * Grunt task: https://github.com/gustavohenke/grunt-jscs-checker/